machiloop14/celo-hackacthon/README.md

 ### "Contract not deployed" error

 - Verify the contract address in `frontend/.env.local`
-- Make sure you deployed to Alfajores testnet
+- Make sure you deployed to Sepolia testnet

 ### "Transaction failed" error